cent-inc/collect-button/README.md

 - **Royalty Rate:** A percentage of any volume that happens on secondary sales, on a market such as OpenSea.
 - **Royalty Receipient:** The Ethereum address that receives any secondary sale royalties.

+Note, it is not currently possible to specify these details in Headless mode.

 ### Web3 Details

-When a user collects NFTs on your site, they are interacting with Cent Platform flow via a series of Modals.
-This flow does a few things:
+When a user collects NFTs on your site, they interact with Cent though a series of Cent controlled flows.
+These flows:

-1. Cent authenticates the user by verifying their email address
+1. Authenticate the user by verifying their email address.
-2. Cent provisions a web3 wallet for the user
+2. Provision a web3 wallet for the user.
-3. Cent mints the asset to the user's wallet.
+3. Mint the asset to the user's wallet.
-4. Cent displays a confirmation message and sends a confirmation email.
+4. Displs a confirmation message and sends a confirmation email.

-You can access the email address of the collector by logging into the Cent Platform and navigating to the individual asset.
+The SDK integrator can access the email address of the collector by logging into the Cent Platform (cent.co) and viewing the asset collected.

-## Feature roadmap (in no apparent order)
+## Feature ideas (in no apparent order)
-- [ ] Priced NFTs
+- [ ] Customizing asset details in Headless mode.
-- [ ] Style customization for Collect flow
+- [ ] Style/theming for Collect flow
-- [ ] Support for Video and Audio when in "automatic mode"
+- [ ] Support for Video and Audio in Default
-- [ ] Read APIs for the current user wallet and NFTs owned
+- [ ] Read APIs exposed via SDK for authenticated wallet and NFTs owned
 - [ ] Limit collecting to greenlist of addresses/emails
 - [ ] Minting directly to web3 address (not magic link)
 - [ ] Authenticating with phone number instead of email